 Work in partnership with schools and settings to ensure that short and long term outcomes for children and young people with SEN and disabilities are improved and there is evidence of their achievements and progress socially, emotionally and academically

 Work proactively and collaboratively with parents, young people, schools and other stakeholders through co-production to increase participation in service planning, delivery and review

-Manage resources in a transparent way to meet local needs and achieves best value.
+Manage resources in a transparent way to meet local needs and achieve the best value fo money

-The Local Offer lets parents and young people know what special educational needs and disabilities services are available in Hertforshire, and who can access them.
+The Local Offer lets parents and young people know what special educational needs and disabilities services are available in Hertfordshire, and who can access them.